List of George Floyd protests in the United States

 This is a list of protests and unrest in the United States related to the murder of George Floyd.
-The protests began in Minneapolis on May 26, 2020, the day after George Floyd, an African-American man, was murdered by Derek Chauvin during a police arrest.
+The protests began in Minneapolis on May 26, 2020, the day after George Floyd, an African-American man, was murdered by police officer Derek Chauvin during an arrest.
 On June 6, an estimated half a million people joined protests in 550 places across the country.
 Protests continued through the weekend of June 19, overlapping with and bringing awareness to observations of Juneteenth.
 Protests had continued throughout the entire month of June in many cities, with protests occurring in over 40% of counties in the United States.
 Polls estimate between 15 million and 26 million people participated in the United States, making these protests potentially the largest movement in terms of participation in U.S. history.
-The riots cause an estimated $1-2 billion in claimed insurance damages nationwide.
+The riots cause an estimated $1–2 billion in claimed insurance damages nationwide.

 The protests spread to over 2,000 cities and towns in all 50 states and all 5 permanently-inhabited territories, as well as in over 60 other countries, with demonstrators supporting those seeking justice for Floyd and the wider Black Lives Matter movement, and speaking out against police brutality.
 Many protests were accompanied by violence with some large cities seeing large scale rioting, looting, and burning of businesses and police cars.
 There were also many instances of police brutality.
 The wave of protests and unrest has been compared to the long, hot summer of 1967 and the King assassination riots, both of which saw riots in over 10 cities across the United States.

 Outside the United States, protests against the murder of George Floyd, racism, and police brutality also took place, notably in the cities of Accra, Athens, Auckland, Barcelona, Berlin, Brisbane, Cape Town, Copenhagen, Dublin, Lagos, Madrid, Melbourne, Nairobi, Paris, Perth, Rio de Janeiro, Seoul, Sydney, Tel Aviv, Tokyo, and Vienna, as well as in the countries of Canada and the United Kingdom.
 Protests occurred in over 60 countries and on all continents, including Antarctica.
 (Note: All sources listed at List of George Floyd protests outside the United States.)

 The protests resulted in police reforms being proposed on the federal level in the United States and in jurisdictions in over 20 states.
 The protests were also associated with the removal of numerous monuments and statues of figures with controversial legacies.
 In response, the Trump administration deployed federal law enforcement to several cities across the country.